What is MES? (Manufacturing Execution System)

 In reality, some MES features and functions may be irrelevant for your immediate specific need, so this helps you take the guesswork out of the selection process.
 Of course these considerations will need to be noted for any potential future phases but we’ll get to that later.

 Your goal in selecting an MES software (and the supporting hardware technologies) should be to create a plan towards a single platform that will meet your longer-term targeted objectives without any need for eventual replacement.
-The price of an MES system shouldn’t be calculated as simply the cost of the software and hardware, but rather the investment in the changes that a factory operation driven by MES will make, in order to allow the MES system to work effectively.
+The price of an MES system shouldn’t be calculated as simply the cost of the manufacturing execution system software and hardware, but rather the investment in the changes that a factory operation driven by MES will make, in order to allow the MES system to work effectively.
 Different MES systems will prescribe their own “best practices,” and the fundamentals of these practices should be compared to both your current and targeted operation.
 In most cases, the cost of change and the cost of ownership can be greater than the capital purchase itself.

 Once implemented at your facility, MES will work together with the other existing and future factory control systems.
 Most factories have an Enterprise Resource Planning (ERP) platform in place, which usually will appear to have some overlapping functionality with MES.
 ERP however, is by no means an equivalent for MES, as it’s typically meant for logical planning for the factory, rather than handling the day-to-day physical operations that MES is designed for.
 An ERP system on its own doesn’t not have enough knowledge about individual manufacturing processes and capabilities, which creates the need for an intermediate process to “translate” the ERP data into something that can be executed; without MES, this is often done manually, which takes valuable time and resources.